kuaikuaikim/dface/README.md

 ## Installation

 DFace has two major module, detection and recognition.In these two, We provide all tutorials about how to train a model and running.
 First setting a pytorch and cv2.
-We suggest Anaconda to make a virtual and independent python envirment.
+We suggest Anaconda to make a virtual and independent python envirment.**If you want to train on GPU,please install Nvidia cuda and cudnn.**

 ### Requirements
 * cuda 8.0